Catalina Guirado

-Catalina Jane Guirado is a British-New Zealander actress, reality TV star, model and designer who is best known for starring as Chris Evans' sidekick "Gorgeous Girl" on TFI Friday from 1996 to 1997.
+Catalina Jane Guirado is a British-New Zealand actress, reality TV star, model and designer who is best known for starring as Chris Evans' sidekick "Gorgeous Girl" on TFI Friday from 1996 to 1997.

 Early life

 Guirado began performing the violin at age 7 and by age 12 she had made performances at both the Royal Albert Hall and the Royal Festival Hall.
 She went on to receive a scholarship at the Guildhall School of Music and Drama.

 Career

 Modelling

 Guirado was scouted by Vogue at the age of 15.
 Since then, she has appeared in multiple other magazines including Elle, Cosmopolitan, FHM, Maxim, Loaded and SKY Magazine, as well as being named in FHMs 100 Sexiest Women as well as various other magazines.

 During her modelling career, Guirado has walked the runway for prolific designers such as Vivienne Westwood, Michiko Koshino, Scott Henshall and Rifat Ozbek.
 She was also the face of international advertising campaigns for such companies as Dove, Wella, Toni & Guy, L'Oréal and Lynx.